 Heading to Copacabana?
-If you want to take a break from run-off-the-mill hotels, check out the quirky little place called Hostal Las Olas Guesthouse.
-It’s a complex of ten private villas, all of which come in different shapes and with unique interiors (my personal favourite is the seashell).
-Las Olas is extravagant, Gaudi-esque and has great views.
+If you want to take a break from run-of-the-mill hotels, check out the quirky little place called Hostal Las Olas Guesthouse.
+It’s a complex of ten private villas, all of which come in different shapes and with unique interiors (my personal favorite is the seashell).
+Las Olas is extravagant, Gaudi-esque, and has great views.
 What more can you ask for?

-Once you roll out of the hammock, there’s quite a few walks to be done around here.
-You can hike to Horca del Inca (pre-Incan sun observatory), climb El Calvario (great spot for the sunset) or walk through Bolivian countryside all the way to the village of Yampupata.
+Once you roll out of the hammock, there are quite a few walks to be done around here.
+You can hike to Horca del Inca (pre-Incan sun observatory), climb El Calvario (great spot for the sunset), or walk through Bolivian countryside all the way to the village of Yampupata.
 And, of course, you can’t leave Copacabana without exploring the magical Island of the Sun on Lake Titicaca (you can organize the cruise through Las Olas).

-For more information you can visit the hotel at their web page www.OlasBolivia.com and also you can contact them directly at their e-mail: firstname.lastname@example.org
+For more information, you can visit the hotel on their web page www.OlasBolivia.com and also you can contact them directly at their e-mail: firstname.lastname@example.org